Paritoshyadav/Credit-Card-Fraud-Detection./README.md

 - `!kaggle datasets download -d mlg-ulb/creditcardfraud`

 # Problem and Goals
-Our goal is to implement 3 different machine learning models in order to classify, to the highest possible degree of accuracy, credit card fraud from a dataset gathered in Europe in 2 days in September 2013.
+Our goal is to implement 2 or more different machine learning models in order to classify, to the highest possible degree of accuracy, credit card fraud from a dataset gathered in Europe in 2 days in September 2013.
 After initial data exploration, we knew we would implement a logistic regression model, a k-means